Clinical Health Psychology Research Labs and Student Profiles:

 Sunny Stophaeros graduated with Honors from San Francisco State University for both her BA in psychology and her MA in Psychological Research.
 Subsequently, she worked for the Autism Center of Excellence at UC San Diego as the Lead Clinical Coordinator and Director of Education for many years.
 She is a Leadership and Education in Neurodevelopmental Disorders (LEND) Fellow and recently completed her externship with JFK Partners at the Anschutz Medical School and Children’s Hospital Colorado as part of her fellowship.
 Her research interests revolve around promoting healthy infant development and understanding the effects of attachment on early brain development and epigenetics.
 Her clinical interests include the assessment of children who have autism, learning disorders, and developmental delays.
 In addition, she enjoys providing psychotherapy to very young children through adults using a variety of approaches.
 She has the honor of working as the Mental Health Liaison for the MARC-U STAR scholarship program and is passionate about increasing diversity within the biomedical community and supporting the mental health of those who are paving the way.
 In her spare time she enjoys spending time with her husband, son and exploring the many wonderful outdoor activities that Colorado has to offer.
 Sunny.Stophaeros@ucdenver.edu.

-- Esmeralda "Ezzy" Adolf originally hails from Washington State where she received her bachelor’s degree in Psychology at Eastern Washington University.
-Ezzy received her master’s degree in Applied Developmental and Educational Psychology at Boston College and worked at Dana-Farber Cancer Institute as a clinical research coordinator, where she was responsible for maintaining and supporting the ongoing research activities in the Pediatric Psychosocial Oncology Division.
+- Esmeralda "Ezzy" Adolf is a fifth year doctoral student at CU Denver in the Clinical Health Psychology Program.
+Ezzy completed her master's thesis titled "Associations Among Psychosocial Distress, Fear of Recurrence, and Quality of Life in Differentiated Thyroid Cancer Survivors."
+She is currently in the process of working on her dissertation and applying to pre-doctoral internships.
+Ezzy originally hails from Washington State, where she received her bachelor’s degree in Psychology at Eastern Washington University.
+She also received her master’s degree in Applied Developmental and Educational Psychology at Boston College and worked at Dana-Farber Cancer Institute as a clinical research coordinator, where she was responsible for maintaining and supporting the ongoing research activities in the Pediatric Psychosocial Oncology Division.
 Her research interests include exploring barriers to psychosocial care in families and patients affected by cancer.
 She also has an interest neurocognitive late effects and quality of life outcomes in adult survivors of pediatric cancer.
+Previously, Ezzy worked on research with oncology providers at Children's Hospital of Colorado to understand the psychosocial needs of caregivers of children with cancer.
 Her goal is to work in an academic medical center with families affected by pediatric chronic illness.
-Ezzy is also a student therapist in the CU-Denver Psychology Clinic where she conducts individual psychotherapy with children and adults of diverse backgrounds.
 She enjoys spending time with her husband and daughter, exploring new places, and baking cakes.
 Esmeralda.Adolf@ucdenver.edu

-- Catherine Pappano graduated from Loyola University Maryland in 2018 with a Bachelor of Arts degree in Psychology.
+- Catherine Pappano is a second-year doctoral student in the Clinical Health Psychology Program at CU Denver.
+Catherine graduated from Loyola University Maryland in 2018 with a Bachelor of Arts degree in Psychology.
 After graduating, Catherine worked as a Clinical Research Coordinator for the Cancer Outcomes Research and Education Program (CORE) at Massachusetts General Hospital (MGH).
 At MGH, she contributed to research that focused on reducing health disparities for individuals from underserved cancer populations.
 Catherine hopes to continue her research on health disparities and the integration of mental health and cancer care through psychosocial interventions for patients and caregivers.
 She is particularly interested in technology-based interventions and the use of psilocybin-assisted therapy to improve quality of life in cancer patients.
-In her free time, Catherine enjoys spending time outdoors, skiing, trying new restaurants, and quality time with friends and family. firstname.lastname@example.org
+In her free time, Catherine enjoys spending time with friends and family, baking, hiking, and skiing.

 Calm Heart Lab website (Kevin Masters)